zeon256/activesg_gym_dataminer/README.md

-# ActiveSG Gym Data Mine
+# ActiveSG Gym Data Miner
 > This repo host the source code that query and parse the slot data for all the ActiveSG Gyms

 ## Usage